quitesimpleorg/exile.h/README.md

 network access, but perform tasks such as parsing user-supplied file formats.

 ### Isolation of single functions
-Currently, working is being done to enable to quickly isolate individual function calls.
+Currently, work is being done that hopefully will allow isolation of individual function calls in a mostly pain-free manner.

 Consider the following C++ code:
 ```cpp